 The Commission has a significant amount of capital assets in its enterprise funds.
-The acquisition or construction of these assets has been fully funded through the issuance of General Obligation Revenue Supported Bonds.
-The contracts with Commission customers provide for collections equal to the bond debt payments only.
+The acquisition or construction of these assets has been primarily funded through the issuance of general obligation revenue supported bonds.
+Contracts with Commission customers provide for collections equal to the bond debt payments only.
 The Commission does not include depreciation expense in its charges for power.
 This means that the net assets related to capital investment will never be significant for the Commission's enterprise funds, no matter the cost of the assets.
 Also, in the early years of the asset life, when depreciation is higher than the underlying debt service, there will be a negative investment in capital assets.
 However, all things being equal, at the end of the asset life and debt term, the net investment should be zero.
 The Commission's primary net asset value will be related to operating and restricted cash balances.
-At the current time, the net capital assets of the power funds are negative.
+At the current time, the investment in capital assets, net of related debt of the power funds is negative.
 This is because most of the assets are relatively new, and the full debt obligation remains.